faisalmemon/ios-crash-dump-analysis-book/examples/adventure_pac_crash_ios/adventure_pac_crash_explanation.md

-### Pointer Authentication Control crash
+### Pointer Authentication crash

-Earlier, in chapter _Pointer Authentication_ we saw a user space crash with Pointer Authentication switched on.
+Earlier, in chapter _Pointer Authentication_, we saw a user space crash with Pointer Authentication switched on.
 Here we see a crash in system libraries that use Pointer Authentication.

 ```
 Incident Identifier: 692E5696-6994-4FB3-B42D-C9317D956EE7